ric9176/rapid-ui-dev-workshop/README.md

 1. Extend the Chakra theme in theme.ts to bring in our brand colors and apply them to the design, perhaps the background of the badge on line 21 ;-)

 Bonus: Overide a chakra component with custom styles https://chakra-ui.com/docs/styled-system/component-style

-### pt 1

-1. Refactor the `FunctionalComponent.jsx` component to implement the useRandomImage hook and display the image using the Image component (it taks an src prop 😉)

-2. Update the useRandomImage hook so that it also returns a function we can call to refetch the image and pass that to the onClick of a Button

-### pt 2

-1. Create and export a new component in `useRandomImage` that implements the render props pattern.

-Refactor the `ClassComponentRenderProps.jsx` component to implement the useRandomImage hook making use of your render props component export that work in a class.

-2. Create and export a new function in `useRandomImage` that implements the HOC pattern.

-Refactor the `ClassComponentHOC.js` component to implement the useRandomImage hook making use of your HOC component export that work in a class.

-## Context Exercise

-1. Finish implementing the ThemeProvider context in `src/exerciseContext/ThemeProvider.jsx` Hint: There are lots of code comments in this file, read them :-)

-2. In `index.js` implement your provider by wrapping the app.

-3. In `src/exerciseContext/ThemedApp.jsx` use your `useTheme` hook to get the function that updates the theme state and pass it to the onClick handler of the Button.

-## API reference

-These exercises use the Rick and Morty api for the images: https://rickandmortyapi.com/documentation/#rest